limoiie/auto_dict/README.md

 student = Student('limo', 90)
 student_dict = AutoDict.to_dict(student)

-# if you want to searialize the object, just dump the dict
+# if you want to serialize the object, just dump the dict
 json_string = json.dumps(student_dict)
 with open(..., 'w+') as f:
     f.write(json_string)